Russian Officials Throw a Tantrum After U.S. Diplomat Calls Putin ‘Small Man’

 The U.S. ambassador to Hungary is the latest American official to earn the Kremlin’s ire over remarks he made last week publicly deriding Russian President Vladimir Putin as a “small man” and “a holdover from a time that most of the world has tried to move beyond.”

 In a speech on Jan.
-6 commemorating the 45th Anniversary of the Return of the Hungarian Holy Crown, ambassador David Pressman took the opportunity to slam Russia’s war as the product of “tyranny” and “authoritarianism” before taking a direct jab at the Putin.
+6 commemorating the 45th Anniversary of the Return of the Hungarian Holy Crown, Ambassador David Pressman took the opportunity to slam Russia’s war as the product of “tyranny” and “authoritarianism” before taking a jab directly aimed at Putin.

 The Russian president “can only lead through fear and intimidation,” said Pressman.
 “The Ukrainians, much like the Hungarians decades earlier, had already made their decision.
 They had already charted their course, and it did not include a return to a broken, abusive system that had failed them for so long.”